reflectoring/reflectoring.github.io/_posts/2019-06-28-spring-boot-gradle-multi-module.md

 Our modules have access to all the classes they need to build a web or persistence layer for a Spring Boot application, without having unnecessary dependencies.

 The web module knows nothing about persistence and vice versa.
-As a developer **we cannot accidentally add persistence code to the web layer or web code to the persistence layer** without consciously adding a dependency to a `build.gradle` file.
+As a developer, **we cannot accidentally add persistence code to the web layer or web code to the persistence layer** without consciously adding a dependency to a `build.gradle` file.
 This helps to avoid the dreaded big ball of mud.